Written by Michelle Murphy

 - Progress through a task.

-- Feedback that the user has completed tasks correctly.
+- The feedback that the user has completed tasks correctly.

 - Animated infographics of the device inner workings/delivery of treatment (if helpful).